Dhurrin

 Dhurrin is a cyanogenic glycoside produced in many plants.
 Discovered in multiple sorghum varieties in 1906 as the culprit of cattle poisoning by hydrogen cyanide, dhurrin is most typically associated with Sorghum bicolor, the organism used for mapping the biosynthesis of dhurrin from tyrosine.
-Dhurrin's name is derived from the Arabic word for sorghum, transliterated to "Dhura."
+Dhurrin's name is derived from the Arabic word for sorghum.

 Biosynthesis

 Regulation in Sorghum bicolor

-In Sorghum bicolor, dhurrin production is regulated at the transcriptional level and varies depending on the plant’s age and available nutrients.
+In Sorghum bicolor, dhurrin production is regulated at the transcriptional level and varies depending on the plant's age and available nutrients.
 Dhurrin content within S. bicolor can be correlated to the amount of mRNA and translated protein of enzymes CYP79A1 and CYP71E1, two membrane bound members of the cytochrome P450 superfamily.
 While transcription and translation of these two enzymes is relatively higher for the first few days of growth, transcription is greatly reduced past one week of growth.
 After five weeks of growth, transcription and translation of both enzymes in the leaves becomes undetectable, while stems in said plants maintain the minimal production of both enzymes.
 With the addition of excess nitrate, transcription of both enzymes increases, though not to the levels seen in early development.
 The last enzyme in dhurrin synthesis, UGT85B1, is a soluble enzyme which exchanges glucose from UDP-glucose to the aglycone of dhurrin and forms the glycosidic bond.